 It is believed today, because of the published literature that around 80–90% of blue light at 450 nm can pass through the young lens in children and young adults.
 Blue light exposure ages the lens much quicker.
 Today’s modern environment is inundated with blue light because of technology display screens and the change over to LED screens in TV in 2009.
 As the crystalline lens ages at any age, it yellows and progressively filters more blue light until, by the sixth or seventh decade, blue light transmission can be as low as 20% of that transmitted by the young lens.
 This aging mechanism is also how the brain protects the retina from aging.
 Many early onset cataracts are linked to this mechanism.
 Early types of intra-ocular lenses (IOLs) used to replace the crystalline lens during cataract surgery effectively filter UV but do not block blue light.
 It is hypothesized that blue light reaching the retina increases the risk of preexisting dysplastic nevi which are the precondition for UM development.

-The recent trends in IOL’s is to block blue light.
+The recent trends in IOL’s are to block 50% of blue light.
 Blue-light-filtering IOL’s are designed to filter up to 50% of blue light.
 This models the natural filtering ability of the middle-aged eye, reducing potentially damaging radiation while not impacting on vision.
 The ophthalmology literature does not seem to realize that blue light bends the more than any part of the visible spectrum that runs human vision, therefore it has little to do with the eye camera vision.
-Blue light from the AM sunlight however, is a strong stimulus to pituitary function and hormone release when it is balanced by red light in the sun.
+Blue light from the AM sunlight, however, is a strong stimulus to pituitary function and hormone release when it is balanced by red light in the sun.

 If this concept was better understood by IOLs manufacturers and ophthalmologist, studies would be undertaking to challenge the idea of putting lenses in that block UV light and just 50% of blue.
-The reason for this misunderstanding is two fold.
+The reason for this misunderstanding is two-fold.
 Neuropsin presence on the cornea foretells that nature needs UVA illumination exposure from daytime light for maintenance of eye globe health and growth.
 We know that a lack of sun exposure outside causes myopia to spike and this is associated with elongation of the globe and nearsightedness.
 This is an epidemic in Asia and Japan where young people are using LED lit screens at an unprecedented pace over the last 25 years.
 These same adults are now undergoing something called the celibacy syndrome, where they do not want to have sex because their sex steroid hormone release is overdone by chronic blue light exposure via the eye.

-Just blocking 50% of blue may not nearly be enough because sunlight has a tight control on the amount of blue light frequencies it contains.
-For example at my latitude (28th) 13% of sun light is blue at Dec 21st and it rises to 26% at the summer solstice on June 21st.
-The color temperature of blue light is very powerful stimulus and this helps explain why they eye must have IR and NIR present anytime blue light is present to offset the mitochondrial damage it can cause.
+Just blocking 50% of blue may not nearly be enough because sunlight has a tight control on the number of blue light frequencies it contains.
+For example, at my latitude (28th) 13% of sunlight is blue at Dec 21st and it rises to 26% at the summer solstice on June 21st.
+The color temperature of blue light is a very powerful stimulus and this helps explain why they eye must have IR and NIR present anytime blue light is present to offset the mitochondrial damage it can cause.
 Today’s artificial light is created without any stimulus of UVA or IR or NIR as is present in the sun.
 This abnormal blue spectrum is stimulatory to melanocytes in the eye and skin and correlated with the epidemiological trends in the UM and melanoma.
 When one considers that neuropsin is also present in the skin of man, this mechanism maybe be behind why skin cancer and melanoma is also exploding since 1960 and was not as prevalent prior to the advent of sunscreens and sunglasses.

 MODERN LITERATURE ERRORS

 How we study things affects our beliefs and perceptions about things like light.
 Many researchers have been fooled by the modern animal models used for UM.
 They believe paradoxically, that 450 nm blue light appears to be phytotoxic to mouse cutaneous melanoma cells.
 What they fail to realize is that mice are nocturnal mammals and therefore they have scotopic retinas.
 This means that their photo-attunement and connection to the central retinal pathways will not be tied to the same frequencies as the human retina that is diurnally based.
-You would have thought this would be obvious when the human photoreceptor that stimulates melatonin production in the eye, melanopsin was found to react to 435-465nm light as light goes from intense illumination to dim illumination.
+You would have thought this would be obvious when the human photoreceptor that stimulates melatonin production in the eye/skin, melanopsin was found to react to 435-465nm light as the light goes from intense illumination to dim illumination.
 It has not.
-Using nocturnal animals to study UM, macular degeneration and cataracts makes sense only if you are trying to sell UV blocking and blue blocking IOL’s to clinicians who do not understand the blue light hazard or how the sun connects to the SCN and pituitary gland.
+Using nocturnal animals to study UM, macular degeneration and cataracts make sense only if you are trying to sell UV blocking and blue blocking IOL’s to clinicians who do not understand the blue light hazard or how the sun connects to the SCN and pituitary gland.

 It should be clear from the cites below and much of the published literature in chronobiology on the central retinal pathways that all IOLs need to mimic the native crystalline lens.
 Few understand how Rev-erb links to the blue light UR/IR-A light braking mechanism.
-It should allow UV penetration because of the newly discovered neuropsin photopigment in humans in the cornea and the amount of blue blocking needs to be more finely tuned to match the environment the person is now living in.
+It should allow UV penetration because of the newly discovered neuropsin photopigment in humans in the cornea and the amount of blue-blocking needs to be more finely tuned to match the environment the person is now living in.
 Ideally, the modern world seems to call for IOL’s that are transition lens because of the high risks associated with blue light toxicity in the eye.

-There is another consideration that both the dermatology and ophthalmology literature have completely ignored in construction of their experiments and why they miss that light is the drug killing us today.
+There is another consideration that both the dermatology and ophthalmology literature have completely ignored in the construction of their experiments (poor methodology) and why they miss that light is the drug killing us today.
 New biophysics data have shown that RNA and DNA has an unusual spectral pattern.
 The current belief in both specialties is that UVA and UVB light is something to avoid.
-But if we are to accept this belief, why does the skin and cornea have a UVA light receptor in it from birth?
-Moreover, if UV light is so horrible for human cells ask yourself why DNA has been shown in thousands of experiments to have a spectrum of fluorescence peak at 350 nm?
+But if we are to accept this belief, why do the skin and cornea have a UVA light receptor in it from birth?
+Moreover, if UV light is so horrible for human cells to ask yourself why DNA has been shown in thousands of experiments to have a spectrum of fluorescence peak at 350 nm?
 That peak is 100% in the UV range, FYI.
-There are two proteins that are tightly associated with DNA/RNA, histones and chromatin, both have been found by experiment to delay this UV light release in the DNA of melanocytes that lower mitosis in these normal cell lines?
-This raises the point that UV light exposure maybe the breaking mechanism for unopposed blue light via the eye that links it to ocular melanoma.
+There are two proteins that are tightly associated with DNA/RNA, histones, and chromatin, both have been found by experiment to delay this UV light release in the DNA of melanocytes that lower mitosis in these normal cell lines?
+This raises the point that UV light exposure may be the breaking mechanism for unopposed blue light via the eye that links it to ocular melanoma.

 MELASMA and NEONATAL LINKS OF MELANOCYTE MITOSIS:

 Further evidence underpinning a link between blue light and UM comes from neonatal blue light therapy studies.
 Blue light therapy is an essential tool in treating modern neonatal jaundice in neonatal ICU’s because dermal/subcutaneous bilirubin absorbs light maximally at 425–475 nm.
-Children with jaundice are born to mother’s with light mismatches that drove heteroplasmy rates in her maternal germ cell line.
+Children with jaundice are born to mothers with light mismatches that drove heteroplasmy rates in her maternal germ cell line.
 This is 100% in the blue range of the visible spectrum of light.
 Because of this, pediatrician and manufacturers have changes light sources to match the spectrum of bilirubin without ever considering the collateral damage to the infant’s eye or skin.
 I already mentioned that the young lens allows massive penetration of blue light.
 It turns out the skin and subcutaneous fat layer of an infant does the same.

-The first is women of child bearing age.
+The first is women of childbearing age.
 The same effect can be seen in women with melasma.
-They tend to get darkening of their skin in areas where bone is just below the surface to reflect the blue light.
+They tend to get darkening of their skin in areas where the bone is just below the surface to reflect the blue light.
 Women in this age group differ from infants in that they are skeletally mature.
-Melasma tends to occurs over the forehead, upper lip and on the cheeks of women and not where dense bone/teeth are present in the face or lip.
+Melasma tends to occur over the forehead, upper lip and on the cheeks of women and not where dense bone/teeth are present in the face or lip.
 Data from laser therapy show that blue light is attenuated by bone and teeth as this graph shows in the blue light range.

 Here you can see below how the skull deflects light frequencies because of its density.
 We see this in neurosurgery when we try to use IR and NIR light to improve ATP function in traumatic brain injury.

-Melasma is often blamed on UV light and hormone changes but this is laughable premise when one considers the graph here and the published data on the effect of UV light on sex steroid hormones.
+Melasma is often blamed on UV light and hormone changes but this are laughable premise when one considers the graph here and the published data on the effect of UV light on sex steroid hormones.